ofajs/ofa-v4-docs/docs/en/docs/introduce.md

 ## What is ofa.js

-ofa.js is a progressive front-end framework designed to allow developers to enter the front-end development and usage process at the lowest cost.
+ofa.js is a progressive front-end framework designed to allow developers to enter front-end development and usage processes at the lowest cost.
 It provides a series of simple yet powerful tools and APIs to make front-end development more efficient and convenient.

 ## Purpose of Existence

-### Replace jQuery
+### Replacing jQuery

-In many small projects, we may not need to introduce large frameworks like React and Vue, but prefer to use jQuery for simple front-end operations. ofa.js improves the API of jQuery and replaces many of jQuery's methods with properties, making ofa.js more suitable in many scenarios.
+In many small projects, we may not need to introduce large frameworks like React and Vue, but prefer to use jQuery for simple front-end operations. ofa.js improves jQuery's API and replaces many of jQuery's methods with properties, making it more suitable to use ofa.js in many scenarios.

-### Simplify front-end development and usage process
+### Simplify Front-end Development and Usage Process

-ofa.js aims to simplify the cumbersome front-end development process.
-It allows developers to build front-end applications more quickly without the need to learn complex tools such as Node.js, npm, and scaffolding.
-With it, you can go back to the experience of just importing one library to develop.
+The goal of ofa.js is to simplify the tedious front-end development process.
+It allows developers to build front-end applications faster without the need to learn complex tools such as Node.js, npm, and scaffolding.
+With ofa.js, you can go back to the experience of development with just importing a library.

-### Become a Silver Bullet Front-end Development Framework
+Become a silver bullet type front-end development framework.

-ofa.js aims to be a "silver bullet", capable of solving various front-end development problems and providing comprehensive solutions.
-It is not just a utility library, but a comprehensive front-end development framework.
+ofa.js aims to be a "silver bullet" that can solve various frontend development problems and provide comprehensive solutions.
+It is not just a utility library, but a comprehensive frontend development framework.

 ## Features

-### Easy-to-use component development
+### Easy-to-use Component Development

-There is almost no learning cost for components developed using ofa.js. ofa.js provides a concise and intuitive API that allows developers to quickly create and integrate components while keeping the code clean and maintainable.
+The components developed using ofa.js have almost no learning cost. ofa.js provides a concise and intuitive API, allowing developers to quickly create and integrate components while keeping the code clean and easy to maintain.

-### Built-in modularization, state update, and application integration solutions
+### Built-in modular, state update, and application integration solutions

-ofa.js has integrated solutions for modularization, state updating, and application integration, allowing developers to complete complex front-end development tasks without the need for additional third-party libraries or tools.
+The ofa.js has already integrated solutions such as modularity, state update, and application integration, allowing developers to complete complex front-end development tasks without the need to search for third-party libraries or tools.

-### Officially provided routing and SSG (Static Site Generation) solutions
+Officially provided routing and SSG (Static Site Generation) solutions

-ofa.js also provides official solutions for routing and SSG, helping developers better manage front-end routing and generate static websites to improve application performance and SEO friendliness.
+ofa.js also provides official solutions for routing and SSG, helping developers better manage frontend routing and generating static websites to improve application performance and SEO friendliness.

 ### Compact code size

-ofa.js code has been carefully optimized, and the compressed .min file size is only 38kb (only 14kb under gzip).
+The code of ofa.js has been carefully optimized, and the size of the compressed .min file is only 38kb (14kb under gzip).
 This makes ofa.js an efficient front-end framework that can be quickly loaded and used in various network environments.